Friday, May 24, 2024

 These are also pretty self explanatory – I assume you’ve either been on a roller coaster in your life or at least SEEN one.
 There are obviously varying degrees of speed, height and maneuvering involved but if you don’t like that “stomach drop feeling” as my daughter would call it, it almost doesn’t matter if it’s a coaster designed for kids or not.

-Walt Disney World isn’t the coaster capital of the world, but there are plenty around – Magic Kingdom sees Big Thunder Mountain Railroad, The Barnstormer, Seven Dwarfs Mine Train and Space Mountain.
+Walt Disney World isn’t the coaster capital of the world, but there are plenty around – Magic Kingdom sees Big Thunder Mountain Railroad, The Barnstormer, Seven Dwarfs Mine Train, Space Mountain and most recently Tron Lightcycle Run.
 Epcot has their first coaster in Guardians of the Galaxy: Cosmic Rewind, and I think Test Track qualifies in this case.
 Hollywood Studios is home to Slinky Dog Dash and Rock N Roller Coaster Starring Aerosmith, while Animal Kingdom has Expedition Everest.

 Each of these is different in its own way.
 I found myself feeling queasy after Slinky Dog Dash, mostly because of its quick up and down motions.
 Seven Dwarfs Mine Train is probably the smoothest of these coasters, as it was designed only a few years ago and features a ride vehicle that rocks from side to side, blunting some of the impact of the turns and climbs.
 In contrast, a ride on Space Mountain is an invitation to be battered repeatedly in your seat for the duration of the ride.
 It’s a classic, don’t get me wrong – you just have to know what you’re getting into.